Cubicin RF Dosage

 Intravenous Injection over a period of 2 minutes

-For intravenous (IV) injection over a period of 2 minutes, administer the appropriate volume of the reconstituted CUBICIN RF (concentration of 50 mg/mL).
+- For intravenous (IV) injection over a period of 2 minutes in adult patients only: Administer the appropriate volume of the reconstituted CUBICIN RF (concentration of 50 mg/mL).

 Intravenous Infusion over a period of 30 minutes

-For intravenous (IV) infusion over a period of 30 minutes, the appropriate volume of the reconstituted CUBICIN RF (concentration of 50 mg/mL) should be further diluted, into a 50 mL IV infusion bag containing 0.9% sodium chloride injection.
-This transfer should be done using aseptic technique involving a beveled sterile needle that is 21 gauge or smaller in diameter.
+- For intravenous (IV) infusion over a period of 30 minutes in adult patients: The appropriate volume of the reconstituted CUBICIN RF (concentration of 50 mg/mL) should be further diluted, using aseptic technique, into a 50 mL IV infusion bag containing 0.9% sodium chloride injection.

 |Vial||Sterile Water for Injection||1 Day||3 Days|